AHollowedHunter/TechTest/README.md

 #### PR #4 Implements 5.
 Extend - Async Data
  - I added in Task based method where applicable to the `IDataContext` and`IUserService`.
  - I changed all applicable Controller actions to utilise Tasks and async.

+#### PR #5 Implements 5.
+Extend - Blazor UI, Web API
+ - Reimplemented functionality within a new Blazor WebAssembly Standalone application.
+ - Added API endpoints to existing Web project and utilised existing services.
+ - Created custom controls for re-usable content.

+#### What would I do next?
+(Excl. below Tasks)
+ - Expanded API, with pagination and filtering options.

+# How to run the Blazor app.

+Select the Startup Item of "Blazor + API", which will start the UserManagement.Blazor and UserManagement.Web projects, launching a browser window to the Blazor app.
+- You will need to use Chrome or Edge to debug the Blazor app, this is a limitation with Blazor Web Assembly.
+- You can alternatively run the Web project manually via CLI.
+- Ensure you use the launch settings for HTTPS, or update the `ApiHost` const within UserManagement.Blazor.Program to the correct URL

 ---